Current Program Operations

 is the current status of U.S. passport operations?

 Students must have a passport valid for at least six months after their program end date.
-As of October 2021, new passports may take as long as 14 weeks to process.
-Click here for current processing times.
+As of November 2022, new passports may take as long as 9 weeks to process, and require additional time for delivery.
+Click herefor current processing times

 How can I learn more about entry requirements, quarantine protocols, and COVID-19